dartraiden/NVIDIA-patcher/docs/README-LINUX.md

 2. Download the NVIDIA driver from the official [website](https://www.nvidia.com/en-us/drivers/).
 3. Run it with `--extract-only` (i.e., `./NVIDIA-Linux-x86_64-580.105.08.run --extract-only`) to unpack it.
 4. Replace the original file with the patched one.
-5. Install the patched driver by running the `nvidia-installer` from the driver’s root directory.
+5. Install the patched driver by running the `nvidia-installer` from the driver's root directory.

 ## Increase performance of the CMP 30HX and CMP 40HX
 To improve performance and stability in gaming and compute workloads, after a successful driver installation, it is recommended to disable GPU control via GSP Firmware, which is enabled automatically by default.